 As the collection progresses and the complete recording files are formed, the data is subjected to additional micro-filtration controls at Central Services focused, selectively, on the detection and filtering of errors and inconsistencies in the variables of each record, as well as the filtering and imputation of content errors.
 Depending on the characteristics of each type of error, automatic imputation procedures are used in certain cases.
-Likewise, systematic errors detected in previously studies and analyses on recorded data are corrected.
+Likewise, systematic errors detected in Previously studies and analyses on recorded data are corrected.

 Since reference year 2016 various methodological improvements have been applied to the Structural Business Statistics, included in the ‘Integration Project of the Structural Economic Surveys’.
-The aforementioned improvements are related to the treatment of companies that cause the target population to rise or fall in the reference year, as well as the imputation of non-response.
+The aforementioned improvements are related to the treatment of Legal Units that cause the target population to rise or fall in the reference year, as well as the imputation of non-response.
 On the other hand, the estimation of employment variables has been improved by using administrative sources.

 Not applicable as it is not necessary to seasonally adjust the data.